petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/custom-element-yaml-configuration-reference.md

     useESM: false
 ```

-The required `urls` property specifies one or more paths for JavaScript resources.
+The required `urls` property specifies one or more paths to JavaScript resources.
 One of these JavaScript resources must contain the custom element initialization code.

-See [this example project](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions/sample-custom-element-1) for a complete example of a custom element client extension.
+[The example workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions/sample-custom-element-1) contains a complete custom element client extension.

 ## YAML Properties